ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

-Vim has condescendingly superior keybindings and hence better text-editing efficiency, while Emacs has the upper hand in pretty much anything else, including better GUI support, greater extensibility, better configuration language, superior package designs (such as Magit and Org).
-Most important of all, Emacs allows you to completely emulate Vim's keybindings and its superior text-editing efficiency, and basically anything that you thought Vim is good at.
+Vim has condescendingly superior keybindings and hence better text-editing efficiency, while Emacs has the upper hand in pretty much anything else, including better GUI support, greater extensibility, better configuration language, and superior package designs (such as Magit and Org).
+On top of that, Emacs allows you to completely emulate Vim's keybindings and its superior text-editing efficiency, and basically anything that you thought Vim is good at.

 You might wonder, if Emacs exists, why would anyone still choose Vim over it?
 The answer is simple: because they never gave Emacs the try it deserves.
-Go on the internet now and you'll see blog posts of people sharing the experience of moving from Vim to Emacs.
+Go on the internet now and you'll see blog posts of people sharing their experience of moving from Vim to Emacs.
 Why is there barely anyone talking about moving from Emacs to Vim?
 Well, because once you exposed yourself to this brilliantly magical piece of software that is Emacs, there's no turning back.